How Many Websites Use WooCommerce? Usage Stats 2018

 Easy Digital Downloads saw quite a bit of growth during this period and is now declining slightly.
 The same briefly happened for Ecwid.
 WP eCommerce was the second most popular WordPress e-commerce plugin until 2016, when it was overtaken by Easy Digital Downloads.

-It looks like in 2017, it is still possible for other WordPress e-commerce plugins to increase their market share.
+It looks like in 2017 and 2018, it is still possible for other WordPress e-commerce plugins to increase their market share.
 However this is a slow and arduous process and WooCommerce currently has no stiff competition – either in the WordPress ecosystem or the wider e-commerce world.

 How many WooCommerce themes are there?